zeitgeistpm/documentation/docs/learn/betting_strategy.md

 What follows is a short introduction to the basic strategies when dealing with prediction markets.
 It is by no means a complete guide.

-Recall that the asset prices in prediction markets as used to form a prediction of future events, and the right AMMs are _proper_ in the sense that they incentivize the traders (which are in this context often referred to as _informants_) to change the prices so that they reflect their beliefs.
+Recall that the asset prices in prediction markets are used to form a prediction of future events, and the right AMMs are _proper_ in the sense that they incentivize the traders (which are in this context often referred to as _informants_) to change the prices so that they reflect their beliefs.